 BUSINESS PARTNERSHIP AGREEMENT - Cross Sale BETWEEN [CONVERGENT INTERNATIONAL TRAVEL DEVELOPMENT CO., LTD.] AND [ ]

-[汇智国际旅游发展有限公司]与[ ]之间的

-业务合作协议 - 交叉销售

 Dated this [ ]

-日期为[ ]

 THE PARTIES HERETO:

-本协议双方：

 [CONVERGENT INTERNATIONAL TRAVEL DEVELOPMENT CO., LTD.] having their registered offices at Unit B, 12th floor, Henning Commercial Building, 164-166 Hennessy Road, Wanchai, Hong Kong Company Registration Number 65224382 hereinafter referred to as The Party A

-[汇智国际旅游发展有限公司]注册办事处位于香港湾仔轩尼诗道164-166号亨宁商业大厦12楼B单元，公司注册号65224382，以下简称甲方。

 [ ] Having their registered offices at with a Company Registration Number hereinafter referred to as The Party B

-[ ]，注册办事处位于 ，公司注册号 ，以下简称乙方。

 Henceforth, CONVERGENT INTERNATIONAL TRAVEL DEVELOPMENT CO., LTD.and [ ] shall be referred to as the "PARTIES" or the "PARTY", as appropriate.

-自此以后，汇智国际旅游发展有限公司和[ ]应被称为“双方”或“一方”，视情况而定。

 Both parties mutually acknowledge their sufficient legal capacity to sign this document, and

-双方相互承认其有足够的法律行为能力签署本文件，以及

 HEREBY DECLARE THAT:

-特此声明：

 I. [CONVERGENT INTERNATIONAL TRAVEL DEVELOPMENT CO., LTD.] is the owner of the website [ [CONVERGENT INTERNATIONAL TRAVEL DEVELOPMENT CO., LTD.’s WEBSITE] (hereinafter, the "WEBSITE").

-一、[汇聚国际旅游发展有限公司]是[汇智国际旅游发展有限公司网站]（以下简称“网站”）的所有人。

 II. ( ) is a publicly listed company in and operates in the global travel market essentially on the Internet (online) with the URL (the " WEBSITE"), and that it has the human capabilities, technical resources and experience for the sale of online travel.

-二、（ ）是一家上市公司，主要在互联网（线上）经营全球旅游市场，网址为 （以下简称“网站”），其拥有经营线上旅游的人力、技术资源和经验。

 III.
 This Agreement sets out the general terms and conditions between Party A and Party B as it relates to the purchase of accommodation reservations and other travel related services from Party A using its online reservation system by Party B and vice versa (Cross Sale).

-三、本协议规定了甲方和乙方之间的一般条款和条件，这些条款和条件与乙方使用其线上预订系统，从甲方购买住宿预订和其他旅游相关服务有关，反之亦然（交叉销售）。

 Based on the above, both PARTIES agree to the execution of this agreement (hereinafter the "AGREEMENT"), which shall be governed by the following

-基于以上所述，双方同意签署本协议（以下简称“协议”），并受以下条款管辖。

 Definitions

-定义

 “Us” or “Our” or “We” can refer to both Parties depending on the context of the paragraph.

-“我们”或“我们的”可以指双方，根据段落的上下文而定。

 “The Seller” is the Party (A or B) that has sold the booking to the other Party (A or B).

-“卖方”是将预订出售给另一方（甲方或乙方）的一方（甲方或乙方）。

 “The Buyer” is the Party (A or B) that has bought the booking from the other Party (A or B).

-“买方”是从另一方（甲方或乙方）处购买预订的一方（甲方或乙方）。

 ARTICLES Party A will provide Party B with access to the online reservations system HUITrave and access to the LIVE credentials of the API for booking of hotels, and other Services that may be made available from time to time.

-条款 甲方将向乙方提供线上预订系统HUITrave的访问权限，并提供访问API的实时凭证以预订酒店，以及其他可能不时提供的服务。

 Party B will provide Party A with access to the online reservations system [ l] and access to the LIVE credentials of the API for booking of hotels, and other Services that may be made available from time to time.

-乙方将向甲方提供线上预订系统[ ]的访问权限，并提供访问API的实时凭证以预订酒店，以及其他可能不时提供的服务。

 CREDIT

-授信

-Both Parties will open a CREDIT OF [30,000 USD ] Both parties shall agree on the increase of deposit in case of increase of business over this credit line.
+Both Parties will open a CREDIT OF [ USD ] Both parties shall agree on the increase of deposit in case of increase of business over this credit line.

-双方将开立 [30,000美元]的授信。双方应同意在业务超过该信用额度的情况下增加保证金。

 Both Parties reserve its right to change the credit line if payment terms and conditions are not fully respected by the other Party.

-如果另一方不完全遵守支付条款和条件，双方保留更改此信用额度的权利。

 PAYMENT TERMS On a [biweekly: weekly/biweekly…] basis: Convergent and _ will issue invoices based on Check-In Dates of the previous two weeks.
 Bookings with check-in dates between 1 to 15th of the month, the statement is issued by the 16th of the month and must be paid by the 25th day of the month.
 Payments will be made via bank transfer or credit card.

-付款条件

-每隔[两周：一周/两周…]: 汇智 和 _ 将根据前两周的入住日期开具发票。入住日期在当月1日至15日之间的预订，账单将在当月16日发出，必须在当月25日前支付。付款将通过银行转账或信用卡进行。